Dan Crenshaw

 Daniel Reed Crenshaw (born March 14, 1984) is an American politician and former United States Navy SEAL officer serving as the U.S. representative for Texas's 2nd congressional district since 2019.
 He is a member of the Republican Party.

 Crenshaw was a commissioned officer in the U.S. Navy, and served on SEAL Team 3 in the War in Afghanistan, reaching the rank of lieutenant commander.
 He was wounded in action during his third deployment, losing his right eye to an improvised explosive device.
-He served as a legislative assistant to Representative Pete Sessions, and was elected to Congress in 2018.
+He was later a legislative assistant to Representative Pete Sessions.

+Crenshaw was first elected to Congress in 2018.
+In 2026, he lost renomination in the Republican primary to state representative Steve Toth.

 Early life and education

-Born to American parents in Aberdeen, Scotland, Dan Crenshaw grew up in Katy, Texas.
+Daniel Reed Crenshaw was born to American parents in Aberdeen, Scotland, on March 14, 1984.
+He grew up in Katy, Texas.
 His mother Susan died of cancer when he was ten years old.
 His father, Jim Crenshaw, is a petroleum engineer who worked abroad, and Crenshaw spent time growing up in Ecuador and Colombia, developing proficiency in Spanish.
 In 2002, he graduated from Colegio Nueva Granada in Bogotá, Colombia.

 After high school, Crenshaw returned to the United States and attended Tufts University, graduating in 2006 with a Bachelor of Arts in international relations and a minor in physics.
 After a decade of military service, he studied public administration at Harvard University's John F. Kennedy School of Government, receiving a Master of Public Administration in 2017.
 He worked as a military legislative assistant for U.S. representative Pete Sessions.